IngeChiles/GhibliGuide/README.md

 I strenghthened my understanding of the importance of dependency injection for unit testing, because it allowed me to test my viewmodel by injecting it with a mock service.

-This project includes unit tests for both the service and view model layers.
+This project includes unit tests for both the service and view model layers, as well as UI tests for all screens.

 I used this free Studio Ghibli API and it's documentation to fetch an array of films to display to the user: https://ghibliapi.vercel.app/